stschaef/ml_cpp/README.md

 # Frontend

 We start by cloning an existing project with a drawing canvas React component.
-This will provide a good starting point.
+This will provide a good starting point that we will edit in place.

 ```git clone https://github.com/bbachi/react-drawing-canvas.git```

 We will then take a drawing from this canvas, downsample it to 28x28, then feed it into the MNIST-handwriting-trained model provided by `predictor`.
 We then return to the user the likelihoods that their drawing is each digit.